3XP-LOIT/3XP-LOIT.github.io/_posts/2026-08-14-iotconnect-mhl.md

             print(f"Valid key: {candidate:03d}")
 ```

-This ran and returned a single hit: `345`.
+This ran and returned a hit: `345`.

 ## Exploitation: Firing the Broadcast

-With a valid key, triggering the master switch didn't require the app's UI, a login, or any elevated privileges - just `adb`:
+With a valid key, triggering the master switch didn't require the app's UI, a login, or any elevated privileges, just `adb`:

 ```bash
 ~> /mobile_hacking_lab/iot_connect adb shell am broadcast -a MASTER_ON --ei key 345